elastic/logstash/docs/tutorials/metrics-from-logs.md

-The above code is roughly 50 lines of python and only solves one specific problem in only apache logs: count http response codes by major number (1xx, 2xx, 3xx, etc. (To be completely fair, you could shrink the code required for a Logster parser, but size is not strictly the point, here)
+The above code is roughly 50 lines of python and only solves one specific problem in only apache logs: count http response codes by major number (1xx, 2xx, 3xx, etc).
+To be completely fair, you could shrink the code required for a Logster parser, but size is not strictly the point, here.

 ## Keep it simple

-Logstash can do the above simpler and without much coding skill:
+Logstash can do more than the above, simpler, and without much coding skill:

     input {
       file { path => "/var/log/apache/access.log" }